Monte Harrison: Miami Marlins

 On January 25, 2018, the Brewers traded Harrison, Isan Díaz, Lewis Brinson, and Jordan Yamamoto to the Miami Marlins for Christian Yelich.
 MLB.com ranked Harrison as Miami's second best prospect going into the 2018 season.
-In 2018, Harrison spent the season with the Jacksonville Jumbo Shrimp, hitting .240 with 19 home runs, 48 RBIs, and 28 stolen bases in 136 games.
+In 2018, Harrison spent the season with the Jacksonville Jumbo Shrimp, hitting .240 with 19 home runs, 48 runs batted in, and 28 stolen bases in 136 games.
 After the season, The Marlins added Harrison to their 40-man roster.
 In 2019, Harrison opened with the New Orleans Baby Cakes.
 He was named to the 2019 All-Star Futures Game.
-Over 56 games with New Orleans, he batted .274 with nine home runs, 24 RBIs, and twenty stolen bases.
+Over 56 games with New Orleans, he batted .274 with nine home runs, 24 runs batted in, and 20 stolen bases.

 Harrison was promoted to the major leagues on August 3, 2020, and made his MLB debut the next day.
 In 32 games for Miami, he hit .170 with one home run and three runs batted in.
 Harrison also made his postseason debut that year with the Marlins against the Chicago Cubs in the 2020 National League Wild Card Series, where he pinch-ran and had one stolen base.

 To begin the 2021 MLB season, Harrison was placed at the Marlins alternate training site.
 On April 30, Harrison was called up by the Marlins.
 Harrison went 1-for-5 in three games for the Marlins before being sent down on May 4 to Triple-A Jacksonville.

 On March 18, 2022, Harrison was designated for assignment by Miami.
 He was released by the team on March 26.